Stacked Intelligent Metasurfaces for Task-Oriented Semantic Communications: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{onventional} content-centric communication paradigms fail to satisfy the stringent quality-of-service (QoS) requirements of next-generation wireless networks, particularly in terms of ultra-reliability, low latency, and high data rates \cite{wang2023road}.
-As a result, there is a growing interest in intent-driven networks, which triggers the recent research surge in semantic communications \cite{yang2022semantic, Yang2024Secure}.
-Relying on advanced artificial intelligence (AI) technologies and powerful computing capability, semantic communication enables learning the semantic representations of various types of sources.
-For instance, the authors of \cite{ITSP_xie2021deep} proposed a novel text semantic communication system, \textit{DeepSC}, to recover the meaning of sentences at the receiver with the minimum semantic errors.
-Based on this, several variants of \textit{DeepSC} and advanced deep learning (DL)-driven semantic communication systems have been developed \cite{Selected_Areas_xie2023semantic, qin2024computing}.
-Nevertheless, the joint optimization of the semantic and channel encoders in these semantic communication systems is typically time-consuming, which undoubtedly increases the training costs and deployment challenges for edges \cite{qin2024computing}.
+\IEEEPARstart{C}{onventional} content-centric communication paradigms fail to satisfy the stringent quality-of-service requirements of next-generation wireless networks, particularly in terms of ultra-reliability, low latency, and high data rates \cite{wang2023road}.
+As a result, there is a growing interest in intent-driven networks, which triggers the recent research surge in semantic communications (SemComs) \cite{yang2022semantic, Yang2024Secure}.
+Relying on advanced artificial intelligence technologies and powerful computing capability, SemCom enables learning the semantic representations of various types of sources.
+For instance, the authors of \cite{ITSP_xie2021deep} proposed a novel text SemCom system, \textit{DeepSC}, to recover the meaning of sentences at the receiver with the minimum semantic errors.
+Based on this, several variants of \textit{DeepSC} and advanced deep learning (DL)-driven SemCom systems have been developed \cite{Selected_Areas_xie2023semantic, qin2024computing}.
+Nevertheless, the joint optimization of the semantic and channel encoders in these SemCom systems is typically time-consuming, which undoubtedly increases the training costs and deployment challenges for edges \cite{qin2024computing}.
 Additionally, the inference process would suffer from high computational complexity as the number of nodes increases.